-IAIA has recently completed the building of a state-of-the-art, flexible seat, black box theater in the new Performing Arts and Fitness Center (PAFC).
-In addition, the new center has a dance studio, rehearsal studio, costume and design shop, a green room, and outdoor performance space.
+In 2018, IAIA completed the construction of a state-of-the-art Performing Arts and Fitness Center (PAFC).
+The new center has a Strand technology Black Box theater, dance studio, rehearsal hall, costume and design shop, a green room, access to pianos and percussion, and an outdoor performance space with natural, magnified acoustics.